 But, it shouldn’t take an ER visit to make it happen.

-Waiting for doctors you want to see now is never fun.
+Waiting for doctors you need to see now is never fun.

 Transporting Owen is becoming more of a challenge as he gets bigger.
 He’s learned how to escape from his seat belt by sliding underneath it.